dominicbeesley/blitter-vhdl-6502/doc/sound.md

 is not recommended due to the fact that it will slow the system down more.

-The registers for the sound chipset are accessed also through JIM by accessing the address space range at $FE FC80-FC8F in jim memory i.e. to write the channel select register in BASIC the following sequence should be used.
+The registers for the sound chipset are accessed also through JIM by accessing the address space range at $FE FE80-FE8F in jim memory i.e. to write the channel select register in BASIC the following sequence should be used.

+\[Note: the registers in this document are suitable for use on a little-endian BASIC (6502, z80, etc) on big-endian systems you should substitute the registers as appropriate\]

 ~~~~
 10DEVNO=&D1:?&EE=DEVNO:?&FCFF=DEVNO:REM - access device and set shadow register
-20?&FCFE=80:?&FCFD=&FE: REM - set jim page to $FE FCxx
+20?&FCFE=&FE:?&FCFD=&FE: REM - set jim page to $FE FExx - little endian
 30?&FD8F=0: REM - select channel 0
 ~~~~